falzm/instafeed/README.md

 ## Building

 At the top of the sources directory, just type `make`.
-If every went well, you should end up with binary named `instafeed` in your current directory.
+If everything went well, you should end up with binary named `instafeed` in your current directory.

 ## Usage